CSIT321-BDI-Agent/BDI-Agent/README.md

 2. **Deliberate** – evaluate whether the goal remains unsatisfied.
 3. **Plan** – choose the next action (`CLEAR_BLOCK`, `CLEAR_TARGET`, `STACK`).
 4. **Act** – apply the move, expand it into claw steps, append to the intention log.

+The simulator always renders two robotic claws (Agent-A and Agent-B).
+When more than two tower goals are provided, the planner interleaves extra work across those same agents so the UI never spawns invisible or duplicate arms.

 Run `npm run test:planner` inside `backend/` for regression scenarios and generated logs.